Symbols and Marks

 - She came up to me and said, “Can we determine its probability?”

-It is also used when writing quotes (attributions):
+They are also used when writing quotes (attributions):

 - “Supposing is good, but finding out is better.”―Samuel Clemens